We very much hope that you will want to get married at St Peter’s and we do our utmost to ensure you have a wonderful and memorable wedding day.

 - A parent or grandparent of one of you was married in the parish.

-If you wish to be married at St Peter’s then you should contact Susan Davies, the Parish Administrator.
+If you wish to be married at St Peter’s then you should contact Chris Wilkes, the Parish Administrator.
 She will then discuss possible dates with you and send you a Banns application form and, if applicable, a Qualifying Connection questionnaire.

 The Banns must be read in the church where you are getting married and (if different) in the parish church where each of you is resident.